Red Scarf Split Anime

 Use one clear single-person portrait for each avatar.
 You do not need an existing photo together, and you should avoid group shots or tiny face crops.

-Choose one of the selected style references: red scarf anime, mint sweater chibi, pastel toy avatar, playful cat anime, blue hat cartoon, cyberpunk neon, or black-and-white manga.
+Choose one of the selected style references: gothic fire and shadow, angel and devil anime, mirrored fantasy portals, sun and moon chibi, cinematic guardians, shared music, playful 3D reactions, or yin and yang.
 The style controls the palette, crop, mood, and profile-picture readability for both outputs.

 Each avatar has its own result area and download button.
 If one image finishes first, it appears while the second one is still waiting or generating.